microsoft/Accera/docs/Reference/classes/Array/deferred_layout.md

 # Accera v1.2 Reference

 ## `accera.Array.deferred_layout(cache)`
-Specifies the layout for a `Array.Role.CONST` array based on a `Cache`.
+Specifies the layout for a `Role.CONST` array based on a `Cache`.
 For more details, see [Deferred layout of constant arrays](<../../../Manual/08%20Deferred%20Layout%20of%20Constant%20Arrays.md>)

 ## Arguments